jmozzetta/Android-Sample-Test/README.md

 ## Challenge

-This project contains a prepopulated database of "users".
+This project contains a prepopulated database (Android Room) of "users".
 For this challenge, you must:

 * Display a list of users who have a "weak" password.
   * Password Requirements: